mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 2021-2-11: Errors encountered during auth are handled by SDAM.
 Auth errors mark the server Unknown and clear the pool.

+2021-4-12: Adding in behaviour for load balancer mode.

+2020-04-30: Add iscryptd and 90th percentile RTT fields to ServerDescription.

 ..
 Section for links.

 .. _connection string: http://docs.mongodb.org/manual/reference/connection-string/